What does NDIS stand for?

 The NDIS will not pay for your gym membership.
 If your NDIS goal is to increase your health and fitness, the NDIS may fund a support worker to attend the gym with you to assist you to understand gym equipment and ensure your safety.
 Be sure to discuss this in your planning meeting if you are interested in attending the gym and require support.

 Example: Jane is a NDIS participant and discusses in her NDIS planning meeting that she would like to improve her health and fitness.
 She explains she is interested in joining a gym that is close to her home but would like some assistance.
 The Local Area Coordinator (LAC) explains that the NDIS will not pay for Jane’s gym membership but the NDIS will pay a support worker to support Jane at the gym.
-Jane understands that she will need to pay for the gym membership herself and thinks it will be a good idea
+Jane understands that she will need to pay for the gym membership herself and thinks it will be a good idea to have a support worker to encourage and assist her at the gym.

 Can Mobo Group supply me with equipment?